 But this harmed more than it helped because I then stopped questioning if there were people like me.

 I sheltered my own differences from what was perceived as normal and I was often misunderstood by those around me.
 My mental health, my sexual preferences, even my struggles with my own identity were vastly ignored or missed.
 And there was no comfort to be found in media.
 I didn't exist in media.

 That is something that is changing and that change has given me the courage to bring my stories into the world.
 A world that appreciates diversity over mundane and repetition.

 This is a general list of representation found in my stories.
 Further details can be found on the individual pages for each series.

 If you see something I missed, Contact Me.

-I recommend Diverse BookFinder for more diverse books as well as an example categories.
+I recommend Diverse BookFinder for more diverse books.

 You can also read about diversity and inclusion from We Need Diverse Books.